-Increasing numbers of Minneapolis residents are actively engaged in various urban agriculture activities, and interest in community gardens, farmers markets, community supported agriculture (CSA), and local food production has steadily increased in this decade.
-The Board of Commissioners recognizes the many benefits of a sustainable, local food system and has supported community gardening activities since 2002 by resolution.
+Increasing numbers of Minneapolis residents are actively engaged in various urban agriculture activities, and interest in farmers markets, community supported agriculture, and local food production has steadily increased in this decade.
+The Board of Commissioners recognizes the many benefits of a sustainable, urban food system and has supported community gardening activities since 2002 by resolution.

 Supporting urban agriculture aligns with the MPRB's mission, values, and vision for the future.
 The MRPB Comprehensive Plan states that park facility renewal and development is to respect history and focus on sustainability, accessibility, flexibility, and beauty.